LotusJeff/socialshare/README.md

 ##	Features
 ###	Social Sharing
 - Ability to have 6 different sharing locations
-	- All or none can be turned on.
+	- Each location can be turned on or off.
+Any combination will work.
 	- Each location can have different sized icons (32px by 32px, 24px by 24px, 16px by 16px)
 	- Each location can have different alignment (Left, Centered, Right)
 	- 4 locations are predefined.
+(ProSilver Templates)
 		- Navigation bar in alignment with breadcrumbs
 		- First post of each Topic page.
 		- Footer of Page
 		- Hover outside of content (left edge of browser, right edge of browser, left of forum content, hieght of hover from top of browser)
 	- 2 locations are user defined
-		- Code is provided to add social share icons within your theme at your choice
+		- Code is provided to add social share icons within your theme at your preferred locations
 		- Ability to control icon size and alignment from within settings
 	- Ability to have up to 15 different social media sharing sites
 		- Blogger, Delicious, Digg, Facebook, Google Plus, Linkedin, Myspace, Odnoklassniki, Pinterest, Redidit, Stumbleupon, Tumbler, Twitter, VK and RSS.